Kent and Medway: A great place to live, work and learn

 The Kent and Medway Organisational Development Toolkit

-This organisational toolkit has been developed by the Kent and Medway Sustainability and Transformation Partnership to support health and social care professionals to collaborate and work effectively across organisational boundaries with the ultimate goal of transforming health and social care for the people we serve.
+This Kent and Medway Organisational Development Toolkit (240 downloads) has been developed by the Kent and Medway Sustainability and Transformation Partnership to support health and social care professionals to collaborate and work effectively across organisational boundaries with the ultimate goal of transforming health and social care for the people we serve.

 We have used the best practice tools, techniques and resources already developed by partner organisations, the NHS Leadership Academy and training hubs (CEPNs), as well as introducing new resources to support us in leading colleagues through change.